iwasaki-kenta/canteen/README.md

 Run canteen's node on your set of servers and register your Docker images on the smart contract.

-Canteen will then orchestrate your Docker containers based on all registered server node resource limitations and keep your entire tech stack fault tolerant and decentralized!
+canteen will then orchestrate your Docker containers based on all registered server node resource limitations and keep your entire tech stack fault tolerant and decentralized!

 canteen can even replicate Docker containers to any amount of servers you choose should you wish to keep replicas of your database/web server/etc. on your cluster of servers.